LynnNjoroge/Covid-19-Analysis/README.md

 COVID-19 is currently recognized as the world's most viral and severe pandemic spread in the last twenty years, as compared to Ebola 2014, MERS 2012, and SARS 2003.
 Seeing as we are still in the middle of the outbreak, there is an urgent need to understand the impact of COVID-19 worlwide and in our own backyard.

-### Summary of Analysis
+# Summary of Analysis

-From the analysis, we can see that the virus has spread to all parts of the world as shown below.
+This analysis seeks to find out the impact of Covid-19 cases in Kenya as a result of relaxing the safety control measures that took place in September, 2020.
+### Worlwide Analysis

+But first let us look at the spread of Covid worldwide and more specifically in Africa.
+According  to WHO, The coronavirus COVID-19 is affecting 218 countries and territories around the world and 2 international conveyances.

 ![total cases](https://user-images.githubusercontent.com/73690705/103513931-a66cee00-4e7c-11eb-840d-9ef19d7479d4.PNG)

-From the analysis we can see that every continent has recorded many cases of the virus, with Europe and North america haveing the highest number of cases. as of December,2020, the continental cases are as follows:
+From the analysis we can see that every continent has recorded many cases of the virus, with Europe and North america having the highest number of cases.
+As of December,2020, the continental cases are as follows:

 1. Europe        24,342,666
 2. North America	23,665,598